The bad news for British businesses is that an ever-increasing number of organisations have had HMRC seizing business assets in the last few years.

 If an HMRC officer comes to visit you at your premises?

 HMRC does not bluff when it comes to the seizure and sale of goods.
 If you have been threatened with a distraint order, then it’s essential you act and seek professional advice immediately.

 If an HMRC officer comes to visit you at your premises, make sure you meet them outside of the building.
 HMRC cannot force entry without a magistrate’s warrant, so this can delay them temporarily.
 This buys you a very short window of time to seek professional help.
 Even if the HMRC officer does gain access to your premises to prepare an inventory, simply refusing to sign the inventory may buy you some time to seek assistance.

 If it gets to the point that your assets have been distrained, at least five days must pass before the bailiff can attend to remove the goods.
 Even at this point, it is still possible to salvage the situation by negotiating with the bailiff to make a payment on account and extend the distraint.

-If your business is facing an HMRC distraint order, then you either have failed to keep up with a previous Time to Pay arrangement or have simply ignored previous warnings.
+If your business is facing an HMRC distraint order, then you either have failed to keep up with a previous Time to Pay arrangement or have simply ignored previous warnings in HMRC letters.

-At Jameson, Smith & Co, we can help you explore alternative funding arrangements or act on your behalf to negotiate with HMRC to allow you to clear your arrears over the next 12 months.
-For free, no-obligation advice, please call our directors’ helpline now on 08000 746 757.
+At Company Debt, we can help you explore alternative funding arrangements or act on your behalf to negotiate with HMRC to allow you to clear your arrears over the next 12 months.
+For free, confidential advice, please call our directors’ helpline now on 08000 746 757.